 The type of software that manages the programs and users of a computer system (e.g. Windows, iOS and Linux).

 Passive tracking device

-also referred to as data loggers, are GPS receivers that record location at regular intervals and store it in internal memory.
-The material is later downloaded by the user for viewing.
+Also referred to as data loggers, passive GPS trackers record location at regular intervals and store it in an internal memory.
+The tracking data can then be downloaded later by the user for viewing.

 Radio frequency identification (RFID)